Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation: Universal MAP estimation and discretization

 \subsection{Conjectured MSE performance}

 Donoho~\cite{DonohoKolmogorov} showed for the scalar channel $y=x+z$ that: ($i$) the Kolmogorov sampler $x_{KS}$ (\ref{eq:x_KS}) is drawn from the posterior distribution $\mathbb{P}_{X|Y}(x|y)$; and ($ii$) the MSE of this estimate $E_{X,Z,\Phi}[\|y-x_{KS}\|^2]$ is no greater than twice the MMSE.
 Based on this result, which requires a large reproduction alphabet, we now present a conjecture on the quality of the estimation $x^U_{MAP}$.
-Our conjecture is based on observing that $x^U_{MAP}$ also samples from the posterior distribution; some experimental evidence to assess this conjecture is presented in Figs.~\ref{fig:Ber} and~\ref{fig:sparseL}.
+Our conjecture is based on observing that ({\em i}) in the setting~\eqref{eq:def_y}, Kolmogorov sampling achieves optimal rate--distortion performance; ({\em ii}) the Bayesian posterior distribution is the solution to the rate-distortion problem; and ({\em iii}) sampling from the Bayesian posterior yields a squared error that is no greater than twice the MMSE.
+Hence, $x^U_{MAP}$ behaves as if we sample from the Bayesian posterior distribution and yields no greater than twice the MMSE; some experimental evidence to assess this conjecture is presented in Figs.~\ref{fig:Ber} and~\ref{fig:sparseL}.

 \begin{CONJ} Assume that $\Phi\in\real^{M\times N}$ is an i.i.d.\ Gaussian measurement matrix where each entry has mean zero and variance $1/M$.
 Suppose that Condition~\ref{cond:tech1} holds, the aspect ratio $R>0$ in~(\ref{eq:delta}), and the noise $z\in\real^M$ is i.i.d.\ zero-mean Gaussian with finite variance.
 Then for all $\epsilon>0$, the mean squared error of the universal MAP estimator $x^U_{MAP}$ satisfies